sassoftware/saspy/saspy/doc/source/configuration.rst

     This provides Grid HA (High Availability) iomport -
-    (Required) The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). classpath -
+    (Required) The port that object spawner is listening on for workspace server connections (workspace server port - not object spawner port!). log4j -
+    SASPy, as of V3.7.8 now uses V2.12.2 log4j (by default) to mitigate the vulnerabilities found in Dec 2021.
+V2.16.0 is also included in the deployment, but it doesn't support Java 7.
+'2.12.2' and '2.16.0' are the 2 valid values for this key, to chose which version to use. classpath -
     (No longer Required) As of V3.3.3 this is no longer required.
-See instuctions above (ATTN, as of saspy version 3.3.3, the classpath is no longer required!) authkey -
+See instuctions above (ATTN, as of saspy version 3.3.3, the classpath is no longer required!)
+    Note that you can still provide this and override the classpath SASPy generates, but that is not recommended under any normal circumstance. authkey -
     The keyword that starts a line in the authinfo file containing user and or password for this connection. omruser -